LukeM94/B8IT150-CA/README.md

 8. Generate a PDF report of all jobs by clicking the Generate Job Report button on the jobs page
 9. You can search for a job via the search page based on its ID or title
 10. You can sort and filter jobs when they appear in the Jobs or Search page tables
+11. You can access admin mode by:
+    a.
+Logging in with the email address: luke@test.com and password: password
+    b.
+Access the admin page via /admin URL, e.g. http://localhost:8000/admin
+    c.
+You can now view all the users in the system